ken-conversionhub/G-FAST/README.md

 These instructions will get you a copy of this project up and running on your local machine for development purposes.
 Cloning this repository into your local environment is recommended in order to avoid conflicts in concurrent changes, access backup in a public domain, and trace previous changes for bug tracking.

-For testing purposes, upload the files to Conversion Hub's dev server via FTP before or after committing and pushing to this repository.

 ### Prerequisites
 + Text Editor (e.g. [VSCode](https://code.visualstudio.com/), [Brackets](http://brackets.io/), [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/))
 + [Sass](https://sass-lang.com/install)